Appearance

 5. Inventory Management

-To track the stock for your product, first, make sure the Inventory Management toggle at the top of this section is enabled.
+To track the stock for your product, first, make sure the Stock Management feature is enabled from the settings section.

 An inventory table will then be displayed, with a separate row for each product variation.
 This table helps you monitor your stock levels at a glance.